State of Louisiana

 Birding Louisiana

-The Louisiana Ornithological Society (LOS) sponsors quarterly meetings with those in fall and spring always scheduled for the last full weekends in October and April in Cameron, Louisiana – check out the webpage losbird.org for specific dates.
-[There is a winter meeting in January that moves around the state].
+The Louisiana Ornithological Society (LOS) sponsors quarterly meetings with those in fall and spring always scheduled for the last full weekends in October and April in Cameron, Louisiana – check out their website for specific dates.
 Located in Cameron Parish in the extreme southwestern corner of the state, Cameron is the ideal location for such events.
+There is also a winter meeting in January that moves around the state.
 Migrants including passerines and shorebirds either stage in the area’s wetlands and wooded oak chenier ridges preparing to fly south across the Gulf of Mexico for the winter or stop in the area to rest and feed upon return from points south during their northward migrations during the spring.
 Visitors can find loons, grebes, pelicans, cormorants, wading birds, vultures, waterfowl, raptors, shorebirds, gulls, terns, doves, nightjars, woodpeckers, flycatchers, vireos, crows, swallows, wrens, thrushes, warblers, tanagers, sparrows, grosbeaks and buntings, blackbirds and orioles, and finches in the Cameron area during these migration periods.
 And, regardless of the time of year, visitors to wetlands associated with reservoirs, the Red River, the Atchafalaya River, the Mississippi River and the coastal fringe south of I-10 are often astounded by the large numbers of magnificent wading birds that frequent these locations.

 Local birding clubs, some affiliated with the Audubon Society, others not, are found in most metropolitan areas and offer members and visitors monthly weekend birding trips.
 State and US Government facilities often offer nature programs on weekends.